 How do you cut a cauliflower into steaks?

 The easiest way to cut a cauliflower into steaks is to start by removing the green leaves around the bottom.
 Make sure you have a nice flat bottom so it stands up on your cutting board.
 Then cut the cauliflower in half.
-Moving out from the cut edge, slice the remaining cauliflower into 1-2 staks depending on thickness.
-For a good size caulfilower you should be able to get 3-4 steaks.
-You will have cauliflower leftover.
-Usually I just toss it on the same pan as the cauliflower steaks and serve it on the side or save it for later in the week.
+Moving out from the cut edge, slice the remaining cauliflower into 1-2 steaks depending on thickness.
+For a good size cauliflower, you should be able to get 3-4 steaks.
+You will have a cauliflower leftover.
+Usually, I just toss it on the same pan as the cauliflower steaks and serve it on the side or save it for later in the week.

 Can I grill these?
-How long does it take to grill cauliflower steaks?
+How long does it take?

 Absolutely!
 It takes between 15-20 minutes to a grill a cauliflower steak.
 Just follow the same instructions as roasting, but place them on the grill instead over medium heat.
 Depending on the thickness, you will want to grill them for 6-10 minutes per side.

-Do you enjoy making cauliflower steaks?
+Do you enjoy making these?
 What's your favorite way to prepare them.
 Let us know in the comments below.

 Roasted Cauliflower Steaks